The genuine shstat.exe file is a software component of McAfee VirusScan Enterprise by McAfee.

-The process known as On-access scanner statistics or VirusScan tray icon belongs to software McAfee VirusScan Enterprise or VirusScan Enterprise or McAfee AntiSpyware Enterprise by Network Associates (nai.com) or McAfee (www.mcafee.com).
+The process known as VirusScan tray icon or On-access scanner statistics belongs to software McAfee VirusScan Enterprise or VirusScan Enterprise or McAfee AntiSpyware Enterprise by McAfee (www.mcafee.com) or Network Associates (nai.com).

 Description: Shstat.exe is not essential for Windows and will often cause problems.
 The file shstat.exe is located in a subfolder of "C:\Program Files" (typically C:\Program Files\Network Associates\VirusScan\).

 There is an icon for this program on the taskbar next to the clock.
 The shstat.exe file is not a Windows system file.
-The process can be removed using the control panel Add\Remove programs applet.
 Shstat.exe is able to manipulate other programs.
-Therefore the technical security rating is 14% dangerous, however also read the users reviews.
+Therefore the technical security rating is 16% dangerous, however you should also read the user reviews.